ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/fa-how-setup-user-defined-depreciation-method.md

 For each user-defined method, you use the **Depreciation Tables** page, where you must enter a depreciation percentage for each period (month, quarter, year, or accounting period).
 Then, when you assign a depreciation book with a user-defined method to a fixed asset, you must set the **First User-Defined Depr.
 Date** and **Depreciation Starting Date** fields on the **FA Depreciation Books** page for the specific fixed asset.

-The formula for calculating the depreciation amounts is:
+Vzorec pro výpočet odpisových částek je:

-*Depreciation Amount = (Depreciation % x Number of Depreciation Days x Depr.
-Basis) / (100 x 360)*
+*Depreciation Amount = (Depreciation % x Number of Depreciation Days x Depr. odpisu) / (100 x 360)*

 > [!NOTE]